SyncopatedLinux/cfgmgmt/README.md

 The purpose of this project is to automate and standardize the configuration of various components involved in an audio production workflow.
 By using Ansible, we aim to simplify the setup process, ensure consistency across different devices, and enhance productivity for audio professionals working in a Linux environment.

 This project is designed with compatibility for older hardware in mind.
-By implementing a resource-efficient configuration, utilizing lightweight components, applying optimization techniques, and conducting comprehensive hardware compatibility testing, the project aims to provide an optimized audio production workflow that can run effectively on older machines.
-This enables users with older hardware to leverage real-time audio processing capabilities and enjoy a streamlined and productive audio production experience.
+By implementing a resource-efficient configuration, utilizing lightweight components, applying optimization techniques, and conducting thorough hardware compatibility testing, the project aims to provide an optimized audio production workflow that can run effectively on both older and newers hardware.
+This enables users to leverage real-time audio processing capabilities and enjoy a streamlined and productive audio production experience.

 ## Features